CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-access-object-storage-as-a-filesystem-using-s3fs.md

 3. Located the user and bucket for this deployment and record both the "Access Key ID" and "Secret Access Key"

-4. Create a password file with the "Secret Access Key" and make proper permission on the file, for example"
+4. Create a password file with the "Access Key ID" and "Secret Access Key" and make proper permission on the file, for example:
     ```
     echo access_key_id:secret_access_key > /path_to_password_file/password_s3fs
     chmod 666 /path_to_password_file/password_s3fs